dfrnoch/fresh/README.md

 ### TODO (client):

-- `vi`-like search in the scrollback history

-- Input line history
+- Show if user is OP in roster